mesa verde national park of southern colorado / march 2008 / bob traupman.

 we give You praise, now and forever.

-Now before you go, look at that tree weathering the mountaintop at 8000 feet.
+Now I suggest you take a second look at that tree weathering on the mountaintop at 8000 feet.
 It has been jilted by the weather.
-But it still stands nobly and proudly — broken, gnarled and twisted — but a fine lesson to us of the meaning of life.
+But it still stands nobly and proudly — broken, gnarled and twisted; it’s a fine lesson for us of the meaning of life.

-And here is the entire text of St. Paul’s Ode to Love (I Cor.
-13) once again.
-Savor each line and see how you measure up. . . .
+And here is the entire text of St. Paul’s Ode to Love (I Corinthians 13) once again.
+Savor each phrase and see how you measure up. . . .

 If I speak in human and angelic tongues but do not have love, I am a resounding gong or a clashing cymbal.
 And if I have the gift of prophecy and comprehend all mysteries and all knowledge; if I have all faith so as to move mountains but do not have love, I am nothing.
 If I give away everything I own, and if I hand my body over so that I may boast but do not have love, I gain nothing.
 Love is patient, love is kind.
 It is not jealous.
 Love is not pompous, it is not inflated, it is not rude, it does not seek its own interests, it is not quick-tempered, does not brood over injury, it does not rejoice over wrongdoing but rejoices with the truth.
 It bears all things, believes all things, hopes all things, endures all things.
 Love never fails.
 So faith, hope love remain, these, but the greatest of these is love.
 1 Corinthians 13

 Now before you go, here’s a music video for you.
 Click Here.